dabastynator/LibRayMarching/README.md

 - Pascal

 ### Python example
-Following Python listing shows how to render a scene that contains a sphere
+Following Python listing shows how to render a scene that contains a torus
 ```python
 import LibRayMarching
 from PIL import Image